mit-pdos/sigmaos/cpython3.11/Doc/library/typing.rst

    Deprecated alias to :class:`builtins.set <set>`.

-   Note that to annotate arguments, it is preferred to use an abstract collection type such as :class:`collections.abc.Set` rather than to use :class:`set` or :class:`typing.Set`.
+   Note that to annotate arguments, it is preferred to use an abstract collection type such as :class:`AbstractSet` rather than to use :class:`set` or :class:`!typing.Set`.

    .. deprecated:: 3.9
       :class:`builtins.set <set>` now supports subscripting (``[]``).